Aptomi/k8s-app-engine/docs/install_compact.md

 At this point, most UI screens will be empty.
 This is expected, as Aptomi has no applications imported yet.

-Now you are ready to move on to setting up k8s cluster(s) for deploying your apps.
+Now you are ready to move on to point Aptomi to your k8s cluster(s) and start deploying your apps.